rwilson504/Blogger/powerplatform-custom-connector-voice-monkey/powerplatform-custom-connector-voice-monkey.md

 6. **Finalize and Activate**:
    - Once confirmed, your routine is ready.
 It will automatically trigger when the Voice Monkey device is activated by the Power Automate Flow upon receiving an important email.

+### Create Power Automate Flow:

+1. **Sign In to Power Automate**:
+   - Log into your Power Automate account and navigate to 'My flows'.
+   - Choose to create a new automated flow.

+2. **Trigger Setup**:
+   - Select 'When a new email arrives (V3)' from the available triggers (you may need to sign into your email if it’s your first time setting this up).
+   - Set the trigger to look for emails with a specific subject line or from a particular sender to filter for "important" emails.

+3. **Condition Control**:
+   - Add a new step and choose 'Condition' to specify the criteria that classifies an email as important (e.g., subject contains "urgent", from a specific address, etc.).

+4. **Voice Monkey Routine Trigger**:
+   - If the condition is met (email is deemed important), add a new 'Action'.
+   - Search for the 'Voice Monkey' connector and choose the 'Trigger a Routine' action.
+   - Fill in the details:
+     - **Device ID**: Enter the ID of the Alexa device controlling your LED lights.
+     - **Routine Name**: Specify the name of the Alexa routine you’ve set up to change the LED color to yellow.

+5. **Email Received Confirmation** (Optional):
+   - After the routine is triggered, you can add another step to send a confirmation back to your email or as a mobile notification.

+6. **Save and Test**:
+   - Save your flow and give it an appropriate name.
+   - Test the flow by sending an email that matches your important criteria and observe the LED lights behind your TV.

 By following these steps, you'll have a visual alert system that integrates the Voice Monkey connector with your smart lighting to signal the arrival of critical emails, enhancing your productivity and response time.